 • Your basement seems damp or humid and possesses a musty smell

-• Floors are sagging, weak, look warped or irregular, or floor tiles have become loose or broke
+• Floors are sagging, weak, look irregular, or floor tiles have become loose or broke

 I’m Worried This Sounds Like a Really Big Job

 House structure repairs can be difficult, but they can be fixed.
 Other challenges, such as raising a portion of a concrete sidewalk, are a lot less difficult.

 Difficult projects will need a trained contractor and work crew.
 They also need the right tools and equipment.
-We have the experience and machines to get your job done right.
+These guys have the experience and machines to get your job done right.

 Basement Waterproofing Company in Kent WA

-If you have a wet basement now and then, our waterproofing technician will get to the cause of your issue and find out why rain water is dripping into it.
+If you have a wet basement now and then, these waterproofing technicians will get to the cause of your issue and find out why rain water is dripping into it.

-In order to get your basement dry, we may concentrate on the interior of your basement or we might be able to get the work accomplished by just working on the exterior.
-We might manage to prevent water from leaking into your home by only improving the grading of your lot, putting in gutters, a french drain or other strategy.
-We may not have to have access to your basement walls whatsoever.
+In order to get your basement dry, they may concentrate on the interior of your basement or they might be able to get the work accomplished by just working on the exterior.
+They might manage to prevent water from leaking into your home by only improving the grading of your lot, putting in gutters, a french drain or other strategy.
+They may not have to have access to your basement walls whatsoever.

 Kent Concrete Slab Lifting Service

-If a section of your cement terrace, front walk or driveway has sunken some over the years, we could quite often take care of that too.
+If a section of your cement terrace, front walk or driveway has sunken some over the years, they could quite often take care of that too.

-The process we use is labeled mudjacking (some contractors refer to it as slab jacking).
+The process used is labeled mudjacking (some contractors refer to it as slab jacking).

-To lift up your slab, we press a thick liquid underneath the area of your sunk slab.
+To lift up your slab, your technician will press a thick liquid underneath the area of your sunk slab.
 This mud expands, hardens and pushes your concrete upwards to the suitable height.